Here's help to uncover your shared values to do more good—together.

 Determining your family’s shared values can go a long way toward making your philanthropic efforts succeed.
 After all, by uncovering and agreeing on a collective set of values, you can:

-- Arrive at a decisive direction for your philanthropic endeavors
+- Determine the direction of your shared philanthropic endeavors

-Here, Beth Renner, Head of the Advice Center within Wealth & Investment Management at Wells Fargo, offers four steps to kick start a conversation with your family that can help you uncover, and act on, your shared values.
+Beth Renner, advice and planning executive with Wells Fargo Wealth & Investment Management, offers four steps to strengthen your family philanthropy by helping you uncover, and act on, your shared values.

 1. Talk about your values first